squirrel-prover/Squirrel-Prover.github.io/index_src.md

 A [README](https://github.com/squirrel-prover/squirrel-prover/#readme) provides installation instructions.

 A basic [tutorial](tutorial.html) and some commented [examples](examples.html) allow to start discovering it.
-The technical details are inside the paper original paper [@BDKJM-sp21].
+The technical details are inside the original paper [@BDKJM-sp21].

 # Detailed Tutorial